PIPL

 Piping Plover Pair Observations

-There were Piping Plover pairs observed at Sherwood Island, Long Beach, Milford Point, Sandy Point, and Bluff Point between May 30th and June 12th.
+There were Piping Plover pairs observed at Long Beach, Milford Point, Silver Sands, Sandy Point, Griswold Point, and Bluff Point between July 12th and July 24th.

 Sites with Piping Plover nests: